AV306/AV306/README.md

 - [math](https://github.com/AV306/math): Some math helper tools, mostly for graphics stuff I do

 - [Codebreaker](https://av306.github.io/codebreaker-sentinel/): A basic frequency analyser for simple substitution ciphers.
 Made for the Sentinel Programme (school thing).
+Very low effort :(

 - Documentation and (one) code contributions to [MaxiGames.js](https://github.com/MaxiGames/MaxiGames.js): I'm the "Professional MaxiGames PR Man" on their Discord! (last checked: somewhere in June)